FalkAlexander/PasswordSafe/README.md

 ninja -C _build install
 ```

-## Hacking on Password Safe
+## Hacking on Secrets
-To build the development version of Password Safe and hack on the code
+To build the development version of Secrets and hack on the code
 see the [general guide](https://wiki.gnome.org/Newcomers/BuildProject)
 for building GNOME apps with Flatpak and GNOME Builder.

 ### Translations
-Helping to translate Password Safe or add support to a new language is very welcome.
+Helping to translate Secrets or add support to a new language is very welcome.
-You can find everything you need at: [l10n.gnome.org/module/PasswordSafe/](https://l10n.gnome.org/module/PasswordSafe/)
+You can find everything you need at: [l10n.gnome.org/module/secrets/](https://l10n.gnome.org/module/secrets/)

 # Contact
-You can contact through chat (Matrix protocol) on [#passwordsafe:gnome.org](https://matrix.to/#/#passwordsafe:gnome.org) channel.
+You can contact through chat (Matrix protocol) on [#secrets:gnome.org](https://matrix.to/#/#secrets:gnome.org) channel.